 Myth #2: Vinyl Windows are Affordable Because they Are Low Quality

 In other industries, like vehicles or jewelry, it’s only natural to be suspicious of the quality of a low priced item.
 However, when it comes to windows, this often isn’t the case.
 Some windows hold a higher price tag simply due to their aesthetic appeal or the fact that they fall within a current industry trend.
 Vinyl windows were introduced to the market with the intent of being a more economical option.
 However, they still offer more benefits than many of the competing materials available.

 Myth #3: Vinyl Windows Are Only Available in White

 Again, this is one myth that was originally based on fact.
 When vinyl windows were first introduced to the market, it was rare to find them in a color other than white.
 However, due to their rising popularity, many manufacturers have begun to offer vinyl windows in wide variety of colors and styles.
 Some manufacturers will even allow you to place custom orders.

 Myth #4: Vinyl Windows Won’t Save You Much Money

 To say vinyl windows are an overrated investment opportunity is completely false.
 Vinyl windows help you save money in a number of areas including monthly energy bills, maintenance costs, repair costs, and upkeep services.
 In addition, vinyl windows have the potential to raise the resale value of your home.
 In fact, recent real estate reports suggest that homeowners with vinyl windows can expect up to an 80% return on the original cost of their windows once their home has sold.

 Want to learn more about vinyl windows La Mesa, CA?
-We suggest calling 619-258-0515 and speaking with a Windows Solution professional who will schedule a free, highly informative, no pressure consultation for you.
-You can also stop by 613 W. Main St., El Cajon, CA 92020 to meet our team in person.
+We suggest calling 619-258-0515 and speaking with a Windows Solutions professional who will schedule a free, highly informative, no pressure consultation for you.
+You can also stop by 11632 Riverside Dr Lakeside, CA 92040 to meet our team in person.